ncatlab/nlab-content/pages/438.md

 I have also put the start of a brief discussion of the relationships between the Cech and Vietoris methods and the newly developed methods of Topological Data Analysis.

 ###List of Goodies!!###
-Please go to [private $n$Lab area](http://ncatlab.org/timporter/show/HomePage) for downloads and more details.
+Please go to [private $n$Lab area](http://ncatlab.org/timporter/show/HomePage) for more downloads and fuller details.

 * _The [[Menagerie]]_: a set of notes on crossed modules, higher dimensional analogues, simplicial techniques, homotopy coherence, and non-Abelian cohomology of various sorts.
 This version consists of 10 chapter.
 It will be updated periodically.